 a) Right to Rent checks & the Immigration Act 2016

 New provisions came into force on 1st December 2016.
 Landlords in England must undertake checks to ensure that their prospective tenants have the right to live in the UK, before they let a property to them.
 This requires landlords to view and take records of identity information, such as passports and visas.
-If a landlord knowingly lets a property to tenants who do not have the right to rent; if found guilty he could face an unlimited fine or up to five years’ imprisonment.
+If a landlord knowingly lets a property to tenants who do not have the right to rent; if found guilty they could face an unlimited fine or up to five years’ imprisonment.

 b) GDPR Data Protection